 Best Decorative Crate: Merry Products Dog Crate

-This Merry Products Dog Crate is a beautiful dog crate that would make an excellent feature for your home.
+This Merry Products Dog Crate is a luxe option for those who are looking to avoid the typical “cage” look in their home.
 It is designed to be comfortable for your Labrador Retriever and look luxurious.
 This crate is made of wood veneer, but it is reinforced with durable powder coated black steel to make it breathable and sturdy.

 - Durability, built to last